NikolayDPaev/lambda-script/README.md

  - **expression in brackets**: ```(<expression>)```

 ## Functions
-**Functions** are first class objects and can be two types:
+**Functions** are first-class values and can be two types:
 - **Pure** (default): have assignments and only one expression.
 Calling impure functions in the body of pure function (pure scope) will result in error.
 Lazy evaluation in pure functions is guaranteed.
 - **Impure**: can have multiple expressions each evaluated eagerly.
 Print and read calls are impure.
-The outside scope is also impure.

 Built-in functions:
  - ```read``` reads line from the std in and returns list of characters.
 The only valid place for this expression is in assignment.